 - What vitamins is your body lacking and why?

-TESTING & TREATMENT of CARDIOVASCULAR DISEASE
+TESTING & TREATMENT of HEART DISEASE with FUNCTIONAL MEDICINE

 Addressing Cardiovascular Disease goes far beyond taking a pill for your hypertension and a statin for your cholesterol.
 Yes, you may need to be on these temporarily as you address the underlying causes(s) of your disease.
 But if 50% of patients who are having heart attacks have normal cholesterol, it would seem that these pills aren’t enough.